raphaelvallat/yasa/README.rst

 .. code-block:: shell
   cd yasa
-  pip install .[test]              # install the package pip install --editable .[test]   # or editable install pytest                           # test the package
+  pip install ."[test]"              # install the package pip install --editable ."[test]"   # or editable install pytest                             # test the package

 **What are the prerequisites for using YASA?**